zhufucdev/zhufucdev/README.md

 I know many things, and judge even more things sharply (sometimes harshly), but that doesn't mean I am a mean person.
 I am very kind to people.

 I am a chilly person.
-I am pretty internal so you can't expect too much about making friend with me.
+I am pretty introvert so you can't expect too much about making friend with me.
 Me being kind to people doesn't mean I love everyone.

 ## Get contacted 📩

-If you are interested in computer science ⚛️, humanity, economy, design, music, or anything you get, you can talk to me, but come up with a clear topic so that I don't waste my time.
+If you are interested in computer science, humanities, economy, design, music, or anything you get, you can talk to me, but come up with a clear topic so that I don't waste my time.
 My contact info is on the github profile.